What to Do If Your Baby Learned Bad Sleep Habits

 Ditching Bad Sleep Habits Is Good for Baby—And Good for You!

-Being your baby’s sleep aid is fun and cuddly, and I’m all in favor for it as long as you’re happy with it (and you take precautions like bed-sharing safety).
+Being your baby’s sleep aid is fun and cuddly, and I’m all in favor for it as long as you’re happy with it always sleep your baby in a safe location.
 But if you’re tired and frustrated, this is the right moment to help your infant learn some new habits.
 Here are clues that it’s time for a change:

 - You’re exhausted: You’re overeating; short-tempered with your toddler or husband; spacing out at work; driving dangerously because you’re so tired; feeling depressed; or considering smoking cigarettes again.